lz100/spsComps/README.md

 The {[systemPipeShiny](https://github.com/systemPipeR/systemPipeShiny)} (SPS) framework comes with many UI and server components.
 However, installing the whole framework is heavy and takes some time.
-If you would like to use UI and server components from SPS in your own Shiny apps, but do not want to install the whole framework, just install {spsComps}.
+If you would like to use UI and server components from SPS in your own Shiny apps, but do not want to install the whole framework, just install {spsComps} (systemPipeShiny Components).

 **View the online demo**: https://lezhang.shinyapps.io/spsComps